jtostlebe/nevergiveup/content/people/brian-hafley.md

 ---

 Brian Hafley’s journey is a powerful testament to resilience and transformation.
 After serving time and graduating from a transitional living program led by Shane Reilly in June 2024, Brian rebuilt his life and now serves as a beacon of hope for others.

-As the program’s dedicated case manager, Brian draws on his own lived experience to provide compassionate, personalized support—guiding participants through the challenges of employment and reentry, and inspiring them to envision a brighter future.